OpenBB-finance/OpenBB/website/content/sdk/index.md

 ---
 title: Introduction
 sidebar_position: 0
-description: OpenBB Platform is a comprehensive solution built with the contribution of numerous community members, facilitating the development of stable integrations with third-party data providers for a robust investment research infrastructure.
+description: "OpenBB Platform is a comprehensive solution built with the contribution" of numerous community members, facilitating the development of stable integrations with third-party data providers for a robust investment research infrastructure.
 keywords: